 Use coupon code REINOLD to save 10%.

 Lately, I’ve been playing with a simple finger pulse oximeter to do the same thing at a much lower price point.
 You do need to be careful.
-Most of the pulse oximeters you find online do not have continuous reading, so they do not work for BFR training.
+Most pulse oximeters you find online do not provide continuous readings, so they do not work for BFR training.

 While not as fast or accurate as a doppler unit, a finger pulse oximeter unit is a cheaper and easier alternative to determine limb occlusion pressure when using blood flow restriction training.